GafryDF/reflections/lesson_3_reflection_prompts.md

 How would you collaborate without using Git or GitHub?
 What would be easier, and what would be harder?

 > Using share or email, but than required to communicate who does what and where.
 So this will be harder keeping versions in sync even with a central location useing a remote file store.. forget about change history...

+## reflection (31)

+When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?

+> I would make every big change a branch such as a new feature or some restructering.
+The only thing I maybe wouldn't do are typos and small fixes..., but will see after some usages if that is still the case